GeneralKenobi72/RTOS-Project/README.md

 After 5th state, the sequence repeats.

-States change like this unless, during the green light on (1. state), the push-button is pressed M times.
+States change like this, unless during the green light is _on_ (1. state), the push-button is pressed M times.
 In that case, state automatically changes to green blinking state, and sequence continues normally.
 Button presses have no effect unless the green light is on.

-Test app accepts parameters(Ts1, ..., Ts5) during startup.
+Test app accepts parameters(Ts1, ... , Ts5) during startup.